kubernetes/autoscaler/cluster-autoscaler/cloudprovider/oci/README.md

 ### Instance Pool and Instance Configurations

-Before you deploy the cluster auto-scaler on OCI, your need to create one or more static Instance Pools and Instance Configuration with `cloud-init` specified in the launch details so new nodes automatically joins the existing cluster on start up.
+Before you deploy the Cluster Autoscaler on OCI, your need to create one or more static Instance Pools and Instance Configuration with `cloud-init` specified in the launch details so new nodes automatically joins the existing cluster on start up.